Directive: Gas appliances in mobile homes and recreational vehicles

-This Directive is being issued by British Columbia Safety Authority to clarify the application of the installation requirements for gas appliances installed in mobile homes as described in the CSA B149.1 clause 4.8.
+This directive is being issued to clarify installation requirements for gas appliances in mobile homes and recreational vehicles as detailed in clauses 4.8 and 4.25 of the CSA B149.1 Natural gas and propane installation code.

 Mobile home - a dwelling that consists of a vehicular portable structure built on a chassis and designed to be used with or without a permanent foundation and to be connected to indicated utilities.